Tiger FM

 By Ronald Ssemagonja

-This year, the celebrations were held at the Kololo Ceremonial Grounds, where religious, cultural and political leaders, together with members of the general public, gathered to witness the 40th anniversary of Uganda’s liberation.
+This year’s celebrations were held at the Kololo Ceremonial Grounds, where religious, cultural and political leaders, alongside members of the general public, gathered to mark the 40th anniversary of Uganda’s liberation.
 President Yoweri Museveni, who is also the Commander-in-Chief of the Uganda People’s Defence Forces (UPDF), was the chief guest.

-In his address, President Museveni paid tribute to the heroes who endured immense suffering to secure victory and bring stability to the country.
-He later presided over a military parade and encouraged Ugandans to actively participate in the money economy through four key sectors, including agriculture, ICT, services and manufacturing.
+In his address, President Museveni paid tribute to the heroes who endured immense suffering to secure victory and restore stability to the country.
+He later presided over a military parade and encouraged Ugandans to actively participate in the money economy through four key sectors: agriculture, information and communications technology (ICT), services and manufacturing.

-“Since 1986, Uganda has gone through five phases of economic recovery, starting with restoring stability, followed by diversification and value addition.
+“Since 1986, Uganda has gone through five phases of economic recovery, starting with the restoration of stability, followed by diversification and value addition.
 Today, we are firmly in the knowledge economy, with growth anchored in agriculture, manufacturing, services and the emerging oil and gas sector,” Museveni said.

-He noted that manufacturing now supplies about 65 percent of goods in Ugandan supermarkets, while agriculture and services continue to create wealth.
-He also highlighted milestones such as Kiira vehicles already on the roads and the start of oil production near Lake Albert later this year.
+He noted that manufacturing now supplies about 65 per cent of goods in Ugandan supermarkets, while agriculture and services continue to generate wealth.
+He also highlighted milestones such as Kiira vehicles already on the roads and the commencement of oil production near Lake Albert later this year.

 Commenting on the recent elections, the President said that although he received eight million votes, many of his supporters did not turn up due to intimidation, violence and internal indiscipline.
-He emphasized the need to address these challenges to improve participation, maintain stability and ensure that all Ugandans are fully involved in the country’s transformation.
+He emphasised the need to address these challenges in order to improve participation, maintain stability and ensure that all Ugandans are fully involved in the country’s transformation.

-Medal recipients also expressed gratitude to the government for recognizing and honouring their contribution to Uganda’s liberation.
+Medal recipients also expressed gratitude to the government for recognising and honouring their contribution to Uganda’s liberation.